devhawk/blog-posts/Posts/20070608-0944-morning-doughnuts-11/json-content.md

     I heartedly agree with this endorsement as the book is excellent.
--   It looks like there are going to be more family friendly [games](http://www.bloomberg.com/apps/news?pid=20601204&sid=an_wjSge1RpQ&refer=technology) for the XBOX360.
+-   It looks like there are going to be more family friendly [games](http://www.bloomberg.com/apps/news?pid=20601204&sid=an_wjSge1RpQ&refer=technology) for the Xbox 360.
 I for one am glad to hear that.
 The other day as I was trying to find some games my 4 year old with the broken leg could play I realized how many games I have that wouldn’t be appropriate for him.
 This is very good news in my opinion.